The Buddha lists the three roots of the unwholesome - greed, aversion, and delusion, and explain their effect on the mind with a simile.

 “Tīṇimāni, bhikkhave, akusalamūlāni.
 Katamāni tīṇi?
 Lobho akusalamūlaṁ, doso akusalamūlaṁ, moho akusalamūlaṁ imāni kho, bhikkhave, tīṇi akusalamūlānī”ti.

 “There are these three roots of the unwholesome, bhikkhus.
-What are the three? |Greed::a grasping mental quality of craving, possessiveness, or lustful wanting that clings to objects or experiences; it fuels attachment and obstructs renunciation and contentment [lobha]| is a root of the unwholesome, |aversion::ill will, hatred, hostility, mental attitude of rejection, fault-finding, resentful disapproval [dosa]| is a root of the unwholesome, |illusion::delusion, erroneous belief, false idea, misapprehension; it fuels further confusion and doubt [moha]| is a root of the unwholesome.
+What are the three? |Greed::a grasping mental quality of craving, possessiveness, or lustful wanting that clings to objects or experiences; it fuels attachment and obstructs renunciation and contentment [lobha]| is a root of the unwholesome, |aversion::hatred, hostility, mental attitude of rejection, fault-finding, resentful disapproval [dosa]| is a root of the unwholesome, |delusion::illusion, misperception, erroneous belief, false idea, misapprehension; a fundamental distortion of reality that sustains confusion, clouds discernment, and fuels further doubt [moha]| is a root of the unwholesome.
 These, bhikkhus, are the three roots of the unwholesome.”

 Etamatthaṁ bhagavā avoca.
 Tatthetaṁ iti vuccati: